massablaise/ideal-parakeet/README.md

-# Digital Clock
+# ideal-parakeet (Digital Clock)

-Officially, this site form the Easy TutorialsThis is a website that showcases the front-end beauty of HTML5, CSS3, and JavaScript.
-It also ensures that the time displayed is updated in real-time.
+Officially, this site form the Easy Tutorials YT channel.
+This website showcases the front-end beauty of HTML5, CSS3, and JavaScript.
+It ensures that the time displayed is updated in real-time.

 ## Table of Contents